-Every 3D scene ends with a render 3D node that converts the 3D environment into a 2D image.
-Once you add the render 3D node, additional 2D image processing can be inserted, and you can render the output directly into the edit page timeline via the media out node.
-The render 3D node is not just a conversion node from 3D to 2D; it also includes several render processes that can enhance the look and quality of your comp.
+Every 3D scene ends with a Render 3D node that converts the 3D environment into a 2D image.
+Once you add the Render 3D node, additional 2D image processing can be inserted, and you can render the output directly into the edit page timeline via the Media Out node.
+The Render 3D node is not just a conversion node from 3D to 2D; it also includes several render processes that can enhance the look and quality of your comp.
 The most significant of those is adding depth of field.

-In the node editor, select the merge 3D 4 node, and from the effects library, select tools > 3D category, and click the renderer 3D tool to add it to the node editor.
+1 In the Node Editor, select the Merge 3D 4 node, and from the toolbar, click the Renderer 3D tool to add it to the Node Editor.

-2 Press 1 to see the renderer 3D output in viewer 1.
+2 Press 1 to see the Renderer 3D output in viewer 1.

-The renderer 3D is set to render the default perspective view camera, so the first item you will want to take care of is to choose the camera you want to render.
+The Renderer 3D is set to render the default perspective view camera, so the first item you will want to take care of is to choose the camera you want to render.

-3 In the inspector, choose camera 3D1 from the camera menu.
+3 In the Inspector, choose Camera 3D1 from the Camera menu.

-The renderer 3D node includes two render engine options:
+The Renderer 3D node includes two render engine options: